Psychology Practicum Training Program

 Supervisor: Areti Vassilopoulos, PhD

-This position offers the opportunity to work with children and adolescents who are experiencing a variety of chronic medical conditions, such as chronic headaches and migraines, epilepsy, functional neurological symptom disorders (FNSDs), somatic concerns, and related functional and adjustment difficulties.
-It is fantastic for an advanced graduate student interested in pediatric or health psychology, and working within a medical system.
-This practicum offers opportunities in multiple pediatric sub-specialty medical clinics, individual pediatric psychology sessions, as well as integration in the Comfort Ability Program workshop(s).
-Considering interest and availability, a combination of the below rotations can be selected:
+This track offers the opportunity to work with children and adolescents who are experiencing a variety of chronic medical conditions, such as chronic headaches and migraines, epilepsy, functional neurological symptom disorders (FNSDs), somatic concerns, and related functional and adjustment difficulties.
+It is ideal for an advanced graduate student interested in pediatric or health psychology, and working within a medical system.
+This practicum offers opportunities in multiple pediatric sub-specialty medical clinics, individual pediatric psychology sessions, as well as integration in Comfort Ability Program workshop(s).
+Considering interest and availability, a combination of the following rotations can be selected.

-General Workshop: The Comfort Ability Program was created in 2011 and since has been disseminated internationally.
-At Yale, we provide the workshop virtually and in-person, every other month.
-As a practicum student on this rotation, you will:
+General Workshop: The Comfort Ability Program (CAP) was created in 2011 and has since been disseminated internationally.
+At Yale, general CAP workshops are typically provided virtually and in-person, every other month.
+Practicum students on this rotation:

 - Support recruitment for upcoming workshops through conversation and brief screening of interested families